top of page

 • Attendees at industry conferences or meetups

-3. Have some conversations
+3. Have Some Conversations

 • What’s the most annoying part of your job?

-4. Look for pattern
+4. Look for Patterns

-5. Test something small
+5. Test Something Small

 bottom of page